Promact/guidelines/Mobile/Android/CodeGuidelines.md

 }
 ```

-Now, Checkout how to use that string and method in other class.
+Now, Checkout how to use that string and method in other classes.

 First, you need to create instance of the GlobalInstance class.